 The HIV test – the only reliable method

 An HIV test is the only way to find out if you have HIV.
 There are different types of HIV tests that are conducted in various ways.
-You can take a test anonymously, with counseling at testing centers such as AIDS support services, health departments or checkpoints, and with your general practitioner.
+You can take a test anonymously, with counseling at testing centers such as AIDS support services, health departments or checkpoints and at your general practitioner.

 An HIV test always involves a blood test.